 - In Shared Scope, select the sharing option which best suits your deployment

-- Only fused apps can share data, non-fused apps won’t have access to the encrypted data
+- Only built apps can share data, none built apps won’t have access to the encrypted data

-- Only fused apps in the same “Shared Scope” will share data
+- Only built apps in the same “Shared Scope” will share data

 - Cookies will be saved per URL.
 Make sure that the login URL is the same in all desired apps

-- To share state among OpenID Connect apps, you must Fuse all apps with the same client id
+- To share state among OpenID Connect apps, you must Build all apps with the same client id

 - Sign all iOS apps with the same provisioning profile to allow access to a directory outside of the app’s sandbox